lsst-dm/dmtn-294/index.rst

 Because each HDU is so small, it'd be plenty efficient to read full HDUs, but only those for the cells that overlap the region of interest.
 Seeking to the right HDUs (or requesting the appropriate byte ranges, in the object store case) is easily solved by putting a table of byte offsets in the primary HDU header, though this isn't something third-party FITS readers could leverage.
 That would make for a simple solution to the problem of doing subimage reads over object stores (including compression): we could use the address table to read the HDUs we are interested in in their entirety into a client-side memory location that looks like a full in-memory FITS file holding just those HDUs, and then delegate to CFITSIO's "memory file" interfaces to let it do the decompression.

-As in the binary table case, it's an open question whether we could get sufficiently good compression ratios if we are limited to compressing one cell at a time.

 Data Cubes
 ----------